George G. Pinney, 94, of Urbana, IL, passed away in his sleep at home on Sunday, September 2, 2018.

 George was known for his friendliness, his sense of humor, and his pragmatic can-do attitude.
 A lifelong voracious reader, he was a storehouse of information on a wide range of subjects and would often recite verse, both serious and silly, from memory.

 George is survived by his son and daughter, Kevin G. (Tracy) Pinney of Woodway, TX and Karen (Peter) Mortensen of Urbana, IL; four grandchildren, Abigail Mary-Helen Pinney and Sarah, Ellen, and Andrew Mortensen.

 He was preceded in death by his parents; wife; and four siblings, Mary, James, Janet and Ruth.

-A memorial service was held at 2:00 p.m. on Saturday, September 8, 2018 at First United Methodist Church in Champaign.
+A memorial service was held at 2:00 p.m. on Saturday, September 8, 2018 at First United Methodist Church in Champaign, IL.
 Visitation was held at the church from 1:00 p.m. until the time of service.
 Renner-Wikoff Chapel & Crematory in Urbana, IL assisted with Illinois service arrangements.
 Condolences may be offered at www.renner-wikoffchapel.com.